clehner/sylpheed-imap-notify/README.md

 ## Features

+- Updating folder view and summary view when new mail arrives
+- New mail notifications (if enabled)
 - When mail arrives, the folder view is updated.
 The summary view is updated if it is currently showing the folder containing the new mail.
 - When mail arrives in an Inbox, a new mail notification is shown if that